 Step By Step Procedure:

 In this method, you will need a bottle of isopropyl rubbing alcohol.
-Make sure to use 91% pure one as it helps remove acrylic paint from fabrics very quickly without much scrubbing required.
+Make sure to use 91% pure one as it helps remove acrylic paint from fabrics quickly without much scrubbing.

 First, try these steps-

--Apply a small amount of liquid on a cloth piece by gently dabbing over there, so that paint blotches get soaked up by the fabric itself.
+1. Apply a small amount of liquid on a cloth piece by gently dabbing over there so that paint blotches get soaked up by the fabric.
 This step should be repeated until all spots have been removed completely from the surface of your jeans.
-It may take some time, but do not rub too hard; otherwise, the original color might fade away, leading to discoloration.
+It may take some time, but do not rub too hard; otherwise, the original color might fade, leading to discoloration.

--Once the stain is gone, you can clean up your fabric by using a wash cycle in your machine at home or else use other desired methods to take out paint from jeans as well.
+2. Once the stain is gone, you can clean up your fabric by using a wash cycle in your machine at home or other desired methods to remove paint from jeans.

--You can use a clean piece of fabric to dab the paint blotches directly without going through any other step.
+3. You can use a clean piece of fabric to dab the paint blotches directly without going through any other steps.

 When you are washing clothes, do not rub them too hard.
-If they get stained, stop until the clothes are washed in a machine.
+Stop until the clothes are washed in a machine if they get stained.
 Otherwise, the stains will stay no matter how much you wash them.

 Best Plus Size Jeans For Big Stomach